ADMINISTRATION:

 Janet

-Munro was born in Blackpool in September 1934, the daughter
+Munro was born in Blackpool in September 1934, the daughter of

-much of the time at 45 The Boulevard in Preston.
+of the time at 45 The Boulevard in Preston.

 Her first

-movie came in 1956, in "Small Hotel" wirth
+movie came in 1956, in "Small Hotel" wirth Gordon

-Award as Best Newcomer.
+Best Newcomer.
+Later

-appeared in "Third Man on the Mountain" with
+she appeared in "Third Man on the Mountain" with

 Michael Rennie and James MacArthur, and "Swiss Family